ZorinGit/APOLLO11LANDER/README.md

 ## Game Improvements

-As of now, the game stands as a relatively bug-free and enjoyable experience.
-It successfully captures the essence of a simplistic lunar lander game, providing an immersive and entertaining gameplay experience.
+As of now, the game stands as a bug-free and enjoyable experience.
+It successfully captures the essence of a simplistic lunar lander, providing an immersive and entertaining gameplay experience.

 ### Minor Enhancements